 Are tapioca flour and cassava flour the same?

-Short answer: no. So I do not recommend using tapoica flour/starch to replace this.
+Short answer: no. So I do not recommend using tapioca flour/starch to replace this.
 You must use cassava flour in this recipe to get the best results.

 Even though both tapioca flour (sometimes known as tapioca starch) and cassava flour come from the cassava root, cassava flour is less processed and is ground from the whole root of the plant, whereas tapioca flour is just the starch component.

-If you’re looking for more banana breads, try reader favorite almond flour banana bread, or this dairy-free / oil-free one.
+If you’re looking for more banana breads using different flours, try reader favorite almond flour banana bread, or this whole wheat banana bread.

 This gluten free banana bread recipe is EASY, just like most quick bread recipes.
-You just need some bowls, measuring cups, spatula or spoon and a 9×5 loaf pan.
+You just need some bowls, measuring cups, spatula and a 9×5 metal loaf pan.

 NOTE: the cassava flour is very fine so be careful when opening the bag and mixing the ingredients together.